 Deployment and Lockup

-Centering is dead nuts perfect on my knife.
+Blade centering is dead nuts center on my knife.

-I recommend purchasing the Microtech Stitch at BladeHQ.
-Please consider that buying anything through any of the links on this website (including Amazon) helps support BladeReviews.com, and keeps the site going.
+I recommend purchasing the Zero Tolerance 0450CF at Amazon or BladeHQ.
+Please consider that buying anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
 As always, any and all support is greatly appreciated.
 Thank you very much.